HarshGG/dad-jokes-api/README.md

 }
 ```

-Subsequent runs should return different jokes, although the tester does account for the fact that random isn't always random.
+Subsequent runs return different jokes, although the tester does account for the fact that random isn't always random.

 #### Specific Joke